daxidngyn/stockx-data/README.md

 # StockX-Data
  Unofficial StockX API to obtain product data through requests/promises.

+ Created by @daxidngyn.
+No longer being maintained as of June 18, 2022 but feel free to fork!

  ## Searching for products
  The `searchProducts` method simulates StockX's own search feature.
 This method takes in one parameter, the query, and returns an array of up to 20 product objects.
  ```js